 Maple pecan latte garnished with pecans.

-Basically, this maple pecan latte is like a maple latte with a pecan garnish and a hefty dose of cinnamon.
+• Fall vibes: This maple pecan latte is a maple latte with a pecan garnish and a hefty dose of cinnamon.
 Pair it with some butter pecan granola or pumpkin pecan pancakes for a cozy autumnal breakfast—the kind you enjoy on a brisk weekend morning while looking out the window at the changing leaves.

 What you need